Trismegiste/phpunit-assert-solid/README.md

 ### But you cannot prevent someone to remove one of your assertion ?
 That's right, but the git-blame will show you who has knowingly removed it.
 It's much easier to track so ignorance is no longer an excuse.

+### SOLID principles are not as strict as you assert it !
+Or some assertions
+are not in the right principle trait.
+That's not a question but I agree nonetheless.
+Many bad pratices don't break one principle but two or three.
+The best example is the Singleton antipattern :
+It breaks OCP because the singleton cannot be open for extension and it breaks DIP because clients of this singleton will call for the unique instance instead of being injected with an unique (or not) instance.
+So I have splitted every assertion in traits with a principle "flavour".

+One other way could be to group assertions by anti-patterns.
+But since main guidance is SOLID, I prefer this way.